pittpv/sepolia-auto-install/en/README.md

-# 🛰️ Sepolia RPC Node Installer All in one
+# 🛰️ Ethereum RPC Node Installer All in one

 🇷🇺 [for Russian](https://github.com/pittpv/sepolia-auto-install/blob/main/ "Russian version of description")

 ![First screen](https://raw.githubusercontent.com/pittpv/sepolia-auto-install/main/other/img-en-2025-05-22-15-29-52.png)

-An interactive bash script for installing, managing and monitoring an Ethereum Sepolia node with support for choosing an execution client (Geth (recommended), Reth, Nethermind) and a consensus client (Prysm (recommended), Lighthouse, Teku), synchronization monitoring and a cron agent with notifications about the node's status in Telegram.
+An interactive bash script for installing, managing and monitoring an Ethereum RPC node in mainnet, Holesky, Hoodi, Sepolia networks with support for choosing an execution client (Geth (recommended), Reth, Nethermind) and a consensus client (Prysm (recommended), Lighthouse, Teku), synchronization monitoring and a cron agent with notifications about the node's status in Telegram.

 ## 📦 Features

 * 📦 System update and prerequisites install
-* 🔧 Install and run Sepolia node with selected consensus client
+* 🔧 Install and run RPC node with selected EL and CL
 * 🐳 Automatically generate `docker-compose.yml`
 * 📊 Check sync status (execution and consensus)
 * 📋 View logs